Do wars really end? A Mother Brings Her Son to be Shot (Sinead O’Shea)

 Furthermore, she described the peace process as “just that — an ongoing process”, and one where there remains so much distrust in certain communities, where one gesture can set back community relations by years.
 But O’Shea sees this as another element of PTSD, with individuals and a whole community continuing to live the trauma.

 Several audience members suggested that the BBC should air this film as it is “a salient and relevant piece of work”.
 The fact is that A Mother Brings her Son to be Shot received no funding from the BBC or any other UK organisation.
-O’Shea replied with her astonishment of how the British Government “disregards these communities”.
+O’Shea replied with her astonishment at how the British Government “disregards these communities”.

-In a similar regard, Paul Smyth, who has many years’ experience working with young people, remarked that there is no real media coverage of loyalist “punishment shootings”.
+In a similar regard, Paul Smyth, who has many years of experience working with young people, remarked that there is no real media coverage of loyalist “punishment shootings”.
 Indeed, he added, their beatings — which take longer to administer than an instant shooting — can be more torturous and traumatic and take longer to recover from.

 O’Shea was inevitably asked the question all artists are asked, what is her next project?
 She told us that she has just finished a short film that only took her six months (not five years!) to do.
 She also told us that she’d like to do another documentary like this: “I do find post-conflict very interesting … so much that happens after a war officially ends.”

 At the start of the film, O’Shea narrated, “Do wars really end?”